3dem/emhub/docs/developer_guide/workers.rst

 Jinja2/HTML/Javascript
 ......................

-In the `extra/templates/create_session_form.html <https://github.com/3dem/emhub/blob/devel/extras/test/templates/create_session_form.html>`_ file, we define the HTML template to arrange the inputs in the session dialog.
-We also write some Javascript code to retrieve values input by the user and communicate with the server to create some tasks related to the session that will be handled by the worker.
-Let's have a look at a code fragment from that file:
+In the file `extra/templates/create_session_form.html <https://github.com/3dem/emhub/blob/devel/extras/test/templates/create_session_form.html>`_, we define the HTML template for arranging the inputs in the session dialog.
+Additionally, we write some JavaScript code to retrieve the values input by the user and communicate with the server to create tasks related to the session, which will be handled by the worker.
+Let's take a look at a code fragment from that file:

 .. code-block:: html+jinja
     :caption: Code fragment from: extra/templates/create_session_form.html